Waiver

 A waiver is the voluntary relinquishment or surrender of some known right or privilege.

-Regulatory agencies of state departments or the federal government may issue waivers to exempt companies from certain regulations.
-For example, a United States law restricted the size of banks, but when banks exceeded these sizes, they obtained waivers.
-In another example, the United States federal government may issue waivers to individual states so that they may provide Medicaid in different ways than the law typically requires.

-While a waiver is often in writing, sometimes a person's words can also be used as a counteract to a waiver.
-An example of a written waiver is a disclaimer, which becomes a waiver when accepted.
+A waiver is often written, such as a disclaimer that has been accepted, but it may also be spoken between two or more parties.
 When the right to hold a person liable through a lawsuit is waived, the waiver may be called an exculpatory clause, liability waiver, legal release, or hold harmless clause.

 In some cases, parties may sign a "non-waiver" contract which specifies that no rights are waived, particularly if a person's actions may suggest that rights are being waived.
 This is particularly common in insurance.

 Sometimes the elements of "voluntary" and "known" are established by a legal fiction.
 In this case, one is presumed to know one's rights and that those rights are voluntarily relinquished if not asserted at the time.

+In the United States, regulatory agencies of state departments or the federal government may issue waivers to exempt companies from certain regulations.
+For example, a 2010 law restricted the size of banks, but when banks exceeded these sizes, they obtained waivers.

 In civil procedure, certain arguments must be raised in the first objection that a party submits to the court, or else they will be deemed waived.